HoldenLab/VerciniAnalysisJ/README.md

   update site: https://sites.imagej.net/BIG-EPFL/

 - Copy this directory "Ring_Analysis_IJ" to the Fiji plugins folder.
+- Optional - even better - get GitHub Desktop to checkout this repository directly into the Fiji plugins folder that way it is really easy to update!

 - Open Fiji, start the plugin by running "Start Ring ActionBar"